ninoschelcher/functional-programming/README.md

 This repository contains my process of cleaning data with functional patterns and process of finding good research questions from the dataset with a matching concept for The Volkskrant.
 Full documentation can be found [in my wiki](https://github.com/ninoschelcher/functional-programming/wiki)

 # The Assignment
+During this project we're working together with The Volkskrant, a newspaper based in the Netherlands.
+Together with the The Datalab department at the Volkskrant we have to come up with a concept related to: **The car in the city**.

+Now the goal is to find interesting insights in these (37) datasets about parking and turn these into interesting research questions that we can answer with a datavisualization that the journalists can write an interesting article about.

 # Research Question(s)
 - Is Amsterdam a good city for an electric car?